 Electronic bench technician jobs usually require an associate's degree in a related field, although bachelor's degree options are available for those who are interested.
 Electronic bench technicians may also choose to pursue voluntary certification.
-The outlook for these positions in this field is for jobs to grow slower than average.
+The outlook for these positions in this field is for jobs to decline.

 Electronic bench technicians repair or assemble electronic equipment, but usually at a remote location, away from the main assembling plant.
 Qualified professionals are employed by integrated circuit or telecommunications companies as well as independent contractors.
 Most positions require candidates to have an associate's degree in electronic technology.
 Optional certifications are available through the International Society of Certified Electronic Technicians (ISCET).